PolkadotOpenSourceGrants/apply/applications/polkadot-ambassador-fellowship-governance-extension-pallet.md

   3. Identity verification for governance actions
   4. Governance mechanisms for decision-making

 - **Need Identification:** These needs were identified based on raw data collected from their interactions with the Polkadot Ambassador Fellowship since the proposer of this grant application is an actively engaged member of the Polkadot Ambassador Fellowship and has contributed to iterations of its manifesto.
 They have consulted with the Polkadot Ambassador Fellowship and analyzed some of the governance requirements outlined in the Polkadot Ambassador Fellowship Manifesto and the Polkadot On-chain Readiness Assessment Framework that they have developed.
 The proposer also reflects upon their recent experience in Decentralized Voices Cohort IV in the JAM Implementers DAO.
-They also recently voluntarily published this report [Decentralized Governance Transition Risk Management Framework: A Parallel Storytelling Approach](https://gist.github.com/ltfschoen/eccba1eb9ac12659c951f1a97f8648cb) based on lessons learnt during the migration of the Polkadot Ambassador Fellowship to on-chain governance as an educational document that uses parallel storytelling to illustrate governance principles and best practices.
-The inspiration was also drawn from the Polkadot On-Chain Readiness Assessment Framework for Collectives that the applicant also developed that is yet to be formally published.
+They also recently voluntarily published this report [Decentralized Governance Transition Risk Management Framework: A Parallel Storytelling Approach](https://gist.github.com/ltfschoen/eccba1eb9ac12659c951f1a97f8648cb) based on lessons learnt during the transition of the Polkadot Ambassador Fellowship so far towards on-chain governance as an educational document that uses parallel storytelling to illustrate governance principles and best practices.
+The inspiration was also drawn from some of the Polkadot On-Chain Readiness Assessment Framework for Collectives that the applicant also developed that is yet to be formally published.

 - **Similar Projects:** While there are other governance pallets in the Polkadot ecosystem (such as Democracy, Council, and Treasury), none provide the specialized governance mechanisms required by the Polkadot Ambassador Fellowship with its unique organizational structure and responsibilities.
 It may not have been attempted before since it was developed based on gap analysis of some of the existing governance mechanisms in the Polkadot ecosystem and some of the needs of the Polkadot Ambassador Fellowship, and requires substantial development effort.